iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 > Fine.
 Does what it's supposed to do.
 Keep me informed on the latest situations.<br> :date: __2020-04-14 04:22:52__

-> very good, lots of good info, that's needed at this time in steed of listing to rumors floating around<br> :date: __2020-04-10 00:35:55__

 #### 3-star reviews